 Rule 18.
 Dismissal for Failure to Obtain a Hearing Date

 Administrative Dismissal of Petition.
-If the petitioner has not obtained an initial hearing date within 60 days after filing a petition, the court must notify petitioner, and anyone filing a demand for notice, that the petition may be administratively dismissed 30 days from the date of the court’s notice, unless within that 30 days the petitioner has obtained a hearing date or an extension of the dismissal date.
+If the petitioner has not, within 60 days after filing a petition, obtained an initial hearing date, the court must notify petitioner, and anyone filing a demand for notice, that the petition may be administratively dismissed 30 days from the date of the court’s notice, unless within that 30 days the petitioner has obtained a hearing date or an extension of the dismissal date.
+This provision does not apply to a petition subject to court accountant review.

 Effect of Dismissal.